- Health Topics

 - Ensure there is ample space for lines to form in front of booths, with customers keeping a 6-foot distance from each other.

 - Assign staff to ensure customers are maintaining safe physical distances in congested areas like entrances and exits.

 - Set and post-occupancy limits for indoor areas accessible to the public to ensure patrons can stay 2 metres apart.
 For example, you could set the occupancy limit by calculating the total useable floor space for patrons (e.g. subtract areas taken up by counters, seating, etc) and divide by 36 square feet.
 Small areas such as elevators should be considered.
 Smaller public areas within the premise (e.g. washrooms) should also have occupancy limits that are posted.

-- Cohort staff (i.e. schedule shifts so only same group of staff work together) where possible to limit impact of potential workplace outbreak on continuity of operations.
+- Cohort staff (i.e. schedule shifts so only the same group of staff work together) where possible to limit the impact of potential workplace outbreak on continuity of operations.

 - Avoid carpooling.
 Where sharing vehicles is required, passengers should sit in back seats (if available).
 Commuters should wear masks and open windows if possible.

 |Provide easy access to hand washing or hand sanitizer (alcohol based hand rub)

 - Position hand washing or hand sanitizer stations in public (e.g. at entrances and throughout the market if supplies allow) and staff areas

 - Post signage to encourage proper hand washing in washrooms and food-handling areas.

 - Have all employees and visitors employees perform hand hygiene before entering and after contact with surfaces, others have touched.
 Hand washing is required where hands are visibly dirty whereas hand sanitizer can be used if hands are not visibly dirty.